2.3. Beginning Python Programming#

 In the previous section, we created a few simple functions to get used to how we can create a ‘special work order’ to get the computer to do something for us.

-Certain functions are used so often and widely that it really makes no sense for everyone to re-invent the wheel each time by defining a function.
+Certain functions are used so often and widely that it really makes no sense for everyone to re-invent the wheel each time by defining a new function.
 Instead, there are ‘libraries’ of functions which can be ‘imported’ for use in our Jupyter Notebook (JNB).
 We can use any function in an imported library by knowing the name of the function and what inputs are required.

 The first library we will use is the ‘numerical Python’ library called ‘numpy’ and abbreviated as ‘np’.